 Apples and pesticides

-Recent governmental pesticide tests revealed the widespread presence of pesticide residues on conventionally grown, non-organic fruits and vegetables.
-Results analyzed by the Environmental Working Group, a nonprofit environment and human health organization, concluded that 98 percent of conventional apples had pesticide residue on their peels.
-The group also said in its report, however, that "the health benefits of a diet rich in fruits and vegetables outweigh the risks of pesticide exposure."
+"Most apples will have pesticides on them, unless they are certified organic," Flores said.
+In 2018, the Environmental Working Group, a nonprofit environment and human health organization, concluded that 98 percent of conventional apples had pesticide residue on their peels.
+However, the group also said that "the health benefits of a diet rich in fruits and vegetables outweigh the risks of pesticide exposure."
 [Infographic: Guide to Pesticides in Produce]

 Are apple seeds poisonous?

-Apple seeds, also called pips, contain a substance called amygdalin, which can release cyanide, a powerful poison, when it comes into contact with digestive enzymes.
-Whole seeds will pass through your digestive system relatively untouched, but if you chew the seeds you may be exposed to the toxins.
+Apple seeds, also called pips, contain a chemical compound called amygdalin, which can release cyanide, a powerful poison, when it comes into contact with digestive enzymes.
+Whole seeds pass through your digestive system relatively untouched, but if you chew the seeds you may be exposed to the toxins.
 One or two will not be harmful, as the body can handle small doses of cyanide, but if you or a child chews and swallows a lot of seeds, you should seek medical attention immediately.
-A very large helping of apple seeds may be fatal.

 How many seeds are harmful?
 According to John Fry, a consultant in food science, about 1 milligram of cyanide per kilogram of body weight will kill an adult person.
-Apples seeds contain about 700 mg of cyanide per kilogram; so about 100 grams of apple seeds would be enough to kill a 70-kg (154-pound) adult.
-However, a seed weighs 0.7 grams, so you would have to munch on 143 seeds to get that amount of cyanide.
+Apple seeds contain about 700 mg (0.02 ounces) of cyanide per kilogram; so about 100 grams (3.5 ounces) of apple seeds would be enough to kill a 70-kilogram (154 lbs.) adult.
+However, an apple seed weighs 0.7 grams (0.02 ounces), so you would have to munch on 143 seeds to get that amount of cyanide.
 Apples typically have about eight pips, so you'd have to eat the seeds of 18 apples in one sitting to get a fatal dose.

 - There are 7,500 varieties, or cultivars, of apples grown throughout the world and 2,500 varieties in the U.S.

 - The world's top apple producers are China, the United States, Turkey, Poland and Italy.